bhattbhuwan13/bhattbhuwan13.github.io/_posts/2021-05-25-Self Supervised learning in Computer Vision.md

 ## Common pretext tasks used for self supervised learning

+Now, let's look at some common pretext task used in computer vision.

 ### [Solving Jigsaw Puzzle](https://arxiv.org/pdf/1603.09246.pdf)

 In this method, 9 different fixed-size patches from an image are extracted.
 These patches are then sent to a function which rearranges them in any one of **k** different permutations.
-The number of permutations,**k**, is fixed and is << **9!**(i.e the total possible rearrangements that can be done with 9 patches).
+The number of permutations,**k**, is fixed and is $$<<$$ **9!**(i.e the total number of possible rearrangements that can be done with 9 patches).
 Each permuation has a corresponding label attached to it.
-The rearranged images and the corresponding labels are sent to a CNN which is trained to predict the corresponding label.
+The rearranged images are sent to a CNN which is trained to predict the corresponding label.

 ![data_in_internet](../images/2021-05-25-ssl-cv/solving-jigsaw-puzzle.png)